 - Heart issues

-It will not kill your dog if ingested, but certain medical conditions would are worsened by avocados, so definitely avoid them.
+It will not kill your dog if ingested, but certain medical conditions could be worsened by avocados, so definitely avoid them.

-You can substitute them with other foods that provide similar health benefits but without the persin.
+You can substitute them with other foods that provide similar health benefits but are without persin.